AgainPsychoX/AquariumController/README.md

 	+ Calendar
 		+ Allow to select dates range to show on slider.
 		+ Singular request (singular table with newest row being updated)
-		+ Show summary stats (min/max/avg for water temperature and pH, etc)
+		+ Show summary stats (min/max/avg for water temperature and pH, etc) per day.
 	+ Slider
 		+ Allow to move detailed view across dates selected in calendar.
 		+ Use points from averaged data to create mini-graph preview to slide on.
+		+ Allow move the slider view/window by buttons on left and right.
 	+ Detailed view (with all points, fetching on demand)
+	+ Cloud storage notes:
+		+ Google Sheets/Scripts as cloud :P
+		+ Each month in separate table/sheet.
+		+ Each month has per day summary (30+ records), her hour summary (720+ records) and lastly, the raw data.
+		+ Assuming 30 second interval for reports, 100 MB should be enough for a month.
 	+ Make the view usable on mobile
 		+ Rotate!
 	+ Option to auto-scale to represent the data in detailed view with more accuracy.